mauro-cuquejo/tp_ia_cursor/PROCESS_DOCUMENTATION.md

 ## 🧪 Phase 4: Testing Implementation

 ### **User Request:**
 > "Generate Jest unit test for the 'addTodo' function.
 Include test for adding a new todo, and for handling empty input.
-Create te respective folder for this tests."
+Create the respective folder for these tests."

 ### **Implementation:**
 - Set up Jest testing framework with jsdom environment